One of our most commonly asked questions from prospective brides and grooms is, “What is your approach to photographing a wedding day?”

 But be warned – I pretty much always cry during the father-daughter dance.

 Rob and I photograph weddings the way we wish ours had been photographed.
 We are fully invested to make your wedding day memorable for all of the right reasons.
-There is no one way we approach a wedding day, because every wedding is a little different, but know we’re ready to support you any way we can!
+There is no one way we approach a wedding day, because every wedding is a little different, but know we’re ready to support you in any way we can!